Galaxy bulges and their massive black holes: a review: The -- and -- relations

-Rather than the pure `linear' scaling, a single power-law relation was introduced by Magorrian et al.\ (1998) to describe the distribution of 32 points in the $M_{\rm bh}$--$M_{\rm bulge}$ diagram, such that the log-linear slope was 0.96$\pm$0.12 (which is of course still consistent with a slope of 1 and thus a linear relation)\footnote{As suspected by Magorrian et al.\ (1998), and noted by van der Marel (1999) and Gebhardt et al.\ (2000), their use of a two-integral distribution function which ignores radial velocity-dispersion anisotropy (see Binney \& Mamon 1982) caused them to over-estimate the black hole masses by an average factor of 3--4.5}.
+Rather than the pure `linear' scaling, a single power-law relation was introduced by Magorrian et al.\ (1998; see also Franceschini et al.\ 1998) to describe the distribution of 32 points in the $M_{\rm bh}$--$M_{\rm bulge}$ diagram, such that the log-linear slope was 0.96$\pm$0.12 (which is of course still consistent with a slope of 1 and thus a linear relation)\footnote{As suspected by Magorrian et al.\ (1998), and noted by van der Marel (1999) and Gebhardt et al.\ (2000), their use of a two-integral distribution function which ignores radial velocity-dispersion anisotropy (see Binney \& Mamon 1982) caused them to over-estimate the black hole masses by an average factor of 3--4.5}.
 In other works, using variously updated masses and samples, Ho (1999) reported a median $M_{\rm bh}/M_{\rm bulge}$ ratio of 0.2\%, and Merritt \& Ferrarese (2001c) and Kormendy \& Gebhardt (2001) reported a ratio of 0.13\%, although with notable scatter.
 McLure \& Dunlop (2002) noticed that the scatter was considerably reduced once the disc galaxies were excluded, suggestive of poor bulge/disc decompositions used to estimate the bulge masses.
 Marconi \& Hunt (2003) subsequently performed careful bulge/disc decompositions on near-infrared $K$-band images, less effected by dust and star formation.
 They also showed that the dynamical/virial mass of the spheroid correlated linearly with the black hole mass, and H\"aring \& Rix (2004) provided improved dynamical masses for the derivation of their near-linear relation.
-For the next decade, studies of the $M_{\rm bh}$--$L_{\rm bulge}$ and $M_{\rm bh}$--$M_{\rm bulge}$ diagram remained dominated by high-mass galaxies\footnote{Studies were also biased by the inclusion of one or two rare ``compact elliptical'' galaxies (e.g.\ M32 in Graham 2007b and G{\"u}ltekin et al.\ 2009, their Fig.4) that do not represent the population at large.} having $M_{\rm bh} > \sim 0.5\times10^8 M_{\odot}$ and, despite each paper's incremental improvements, continually recovered a single, near-linear $M_{\rm bh}$--$M_{\rm bulge}$ relation (e.g.\ Ferrarese \& Ford 2005; Lauer et al.\ 2007; Graham 2007b, 2008a, his section~6; G{\"u}ltekin et al.\ 2009; Sani et al.\ 2011; Beifiori et al.\ 2012; Erwin \& Gadotti 2012; Vika et al.\ 2012; van den Bosch et al.\ 2012; McConnell \& Ma 2013; Rusli et al.\ 2013a).
+For the next decade, studies of the $M_{\rm bh}$--$L_{\rm bulge}$ and $M_{\rm bh}$--$M_{\rm bulge}$ diagram remained dominated by high-mass galaxies\footnote{Studies were also biased by the inclusion of one or two rare ``compact elliptical'' galaxies (e.g.\ M32 in Graham 2007b and G{\"u}ltekin et al.\ 2009, their Fig.4) that do not represent the population at large.} having $M_{\rm bh} >$ $\sim$$0.5\times10^8 M_{\odot}$ and, despite each paper's incremental improvements, continually recovered a single, near-linear $M_{\rm bh}$--$M_{\rm bulge}$ relation (e.g.\ Ferrarese \& Ford 2005; Lauer et al.\ 2007; Graham 2007b, 2008a, his section~6; G{\"u}ltekin et al.\ 2009; Sani et al.\ 2011; Beifiori et al.\ 2012; Erwin \& Gadotti 2012; Vika et al.\ 2012; van den Bosch et al.\ 2012; McConnell \& Ma 2013; Rusli et al.\ 2013a).
 A recent notable exception has been L\"asker et al.\ (2014b) who advocate, with a near-infrared sample of 35 galaxies, that the black hole mass correlates equally well with the total (bulge plus disc) luminosity as it does with the bulge luminosity at 2.2 $\mu$m, and that one has $M_{\rm bh} \propto L^{0.75\pm0.10}_{\rm bulge}$ and $M_{\rm bh} \propto L^{0.92\pm0.14}_{\rm galaxy}$.
 They attribute this to the smaller bulge fluxes obtained from their decomposition of the galaxies' light and the type of linear regression performed.
-The inclusion of more data will however be welcome, and Savorgnan et al.\ (2015, in prep.) will double the sample size.
+Savorgnan et al.\ (2016) have, however, since included 17, rather than 4, spiral galaxies and found that it is indeed the bulge rather than galaxy mass which has the strongest correlation.